 ▲ Low Insurance Group

 The Trax sits in one of the lower insurance brackets in its class.
-Low repair costs, modest engine output, and relatively low theft rates for the nameplate all contribute.
-Expect average annual insurance costs of roughly $1,200–$1,600 for a typical driver — lower than the Hornet or Renegade.
-Your actual rate will vary significantly based on ZIP code, driving record, and age.
+Low repair costs, modest engine output, and relatively low theft rates all contribute.
+Expect average annual insurance of roughly $1,200–$1,600 for a typical driver.
+Your actual rate varies significantly based on ZIP code, driving record, and age.

 ★ Best Trim LT (~$24,500) — adds Lane Keep Assist, 8-inch infotainment upgrade, and rear camera washer.
-The RS adds style at ~$27K but no meaningful safety or tech upgrade.
+The RS adds style at ~$27K but no meaningful safety upgrade.

 ★ Out-the-Door Reality

-Budget ~$24,300 OTD for the base LS, or ~$27,000 for the LT at a fair transaction price.
-The Trax has good inventory levels — dealer markups above MSRP are uncommon.
+Budget ~$24,500 OTD for the base LS, or ~$27,000 for the LT at a fair transaction price.
+The Trax has good inventory levels in most markets — markups above MSRP are uncommon.
+Ask about any current GM conquest or loyalty cash incentives.

 02 2026 Ford Maverick

 The Ford Maverick occupies a category that was essentially extinct before it arrived: the affordable small hybrid pickup.
-The XL FWD Hybrid starts under $24K and comes standard with a 2.5L Atkinson-cycle hybrid powertrain — 42 MPG city is not a promotional number, it is the EPA certification.
-For buyers who want a truck bed without truck operating costs, nothing in the segment comes close to this combination at this price.
+The XL FWD Hybrid now starts at $28,145 and comes standard with a 2.5L Atkinson-cycle hybrid powertrain — 42 MPG city is the EPA certification.
+For buyers who want a truck bed without truck operating costs, nothing in the segment comes close to this combination.

-The bed is genuine: 4.5 feet of usable length, 1,500 lb payload capacity, and Ford's FLEXBED system with built-in tie-down slots and available accessories.
-The cabin is compact by American truck standards — this is a feature, not a limitation, for city and suburban buyers.
+The bed is genuine: 4.5 feet of usable length, 1,500 lb payload capacity, and Ford's FLEXBED system with built-in tie-down slots.
+The cabin is compact by American truck standards — a feature, not a limitation, for city and suburban buyers who don't need a F-150 scale vehicle.

 Specs at a Glance